 Operation Identification (or Operation ID) is a citizen's burglary prevention/property identification program for use in homes and residence halls.
 It involves the marking of property with an identifying number as a means of burglary and theft prevention.
 This ID number also helps law enforcement agencies identify your property should it become lost or stolen and assists us in apprehending those individuals found in possession of stolen property.
-Mark your valuables by inscribing your driver's license number or State Identification card number in a location that can readily be seen by an inspecting police officer.
+You can either mark your valuables by inscribing your driver's license number or State Identification card number in a location that can readily be seen by an inspecting police officer or with DataDots, which makes invisible markings.
 An engraver can be checked out from the University Police Department.